 4 April 2012

-From Thursday, 26 May 2011, any company that tracks information about online users has to get consent from visitors to their website in order to do so.
-Businesses were given a year's grace to become compliant, but time is almost up.
+From Thursday, 26 May 2012, any company that tracks information about online users has to get consent from visitors to their website in order to do so.
+But useful guidance on compliance has been hard to come by, so we've pulled together all the latest sources of information you need to make an informed decision about what to do on your own website.

 What are cookies?